nielsbaloe/vertxui/README.md

 ### Clientside Fluent HTML

-You can also use fluent HTML, which is a lot shorter and more readable.
-Don't worry about speed, fluent HTML uses a virtual DOM behind the scenes.
+You can also use Fluent HTML, which is a lot shorter and more readable.
+Don't worry about speed, Fluent uses a virtual DOM behind the scenes.
 An id is given to the button in the example below, but that is not the way to go in Fluent; typically you save the object as a class member (or only save the view-on-model), rather than to do all sorts of slow searches on the DOM with document.getElementBy....

 		button = body.button("Click me").id("hello-button").click(this::clicked);
 		...